L0wl/git2md/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

 ## 🤝 Contributing

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/amazing-feature`).
+2. Create a feature branch (`git checkout -b feature/amazing-feature`).
 3. Commit your changes (`git commit -m 'Add some amazing feature'`).
 4. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request.
+5. Create a Pull Request.

 ---